The investor quarterback: running lead on a syndicate

 The first consideration and possibly the most important is experience.
 There’s no substitute for getting your hands dirty.
 There’s a lot of literature around leading a round but lessons from the school of hard knocks always speak louder.
 It’s for this reason that we at Jozi Angels require angels to participate as a backer on deals before taking on lead responsibilities.

 Getting involved in new technologies and new markets is always exciting but to validate the startup’s potential you need to have some idea of the business landscape.
 Your domain expertise will bring credibility and ensure you produce a thorough assessment of the startup.

 In addition to knowledge of the business sector, it’s important that the lead understands the startup’s tech and operating model.
 Deep learning, blockchain and quantum computing are all sexy buzz words in the tech industry and its easy for a founder to bamboozle angels with BS.
 It’s important the lead not only understands these terms but also how they are being applied.
 A high-level understanding is sufficient, we are not suggesting you need to be a developer.

 Conflicts of interest

+The interests of the lead investor and that of the startup need to be aligned throughout the investment process.
 Should you choose to proceed given a conflict it’s important for this to be disclosed to the startup.
 At Jozi Angels we ask that all angels agree to our Terms of Service and these include conducting yourself in an ethical manner.
 Remember the aim of any professional angel is to build a portfolio of 20 or more companies and that improper conduct will only work against you in the long run.